KarNair/AirfoilOptimisation_ACC14/src/README.md

     docker run -d -it  --name=first b7bec6991e53

-Lastly, to access and use it:
+Lastly, do docker ps to get container ID, and use it:

-    docker exec -t -i b7bec6991e53 /bin/bash
+    docker exec -t -i ajkdbe1e53 /bin/bash

 Commmand Line to run the vm-launch-userdata.py